Skip to main content

 The integrated validation system currently supports the following threshold validation rules:

-• maximum value (gt, gte): allows you to specify a maximum value for an observation property, if the actual observation property has a value strictly greater (when using the gt operator) or greater or equal (when using the gte operator), the threshold is considered exceeded;
+• maximum value (gt, gte): allows you to specify a maximum value for a detection property, if the actual detection property has a value strictly greater (when using the gt operator) or greater or equal (when using the gte operator), the threshold is considered exceeded;

-• minimum value (lt, lte): allows you to specify a minimum value for an observation property, if the actual observation property has a value strictly lower (when using the lt operator) or lower or equal (when using the lte operator), the threshold is considered exceeded;
+• minimum value (lt, lte): allows you to specify a minimum value for a detection property, if the actual detection property has a value strictly lower (when using the lt operator) or lower or equal (when using the lte operator), the threshold is considered exceeded;

-• exact value (eq): allows you to specify the exact value for an observation property, if the actual observations property has a different value, the threshold is considered exceeded.
+• exact value (eq): allows you to specify the exact value for a detection property, if the actual detection property has a different value, the threshold is considered exceeded.

 danger

-The integrated validation system is designed under the assumption that the property of the observation value referred by a threshold contains a numeric value.
-If the value is not a number, an error is returned.
+The integrated validation system is designed under the assumption that the property of the detection value referred by a threshold contains one or two numeric values.
+If the value is not a number or an array of two numbers, depending on the operator, an error is returned.

 Additional information about the API requirements and the setup of the external validation service are available in the Configuration section.